Lesterpaintstheworld/aider/website/docs/usage/modes.md

 #### /help How do I use ollama?

-Run `aider_nova --model ollama/<ollama-model>`.
+Run `aider --model ollama/<ollama-model>`.
-See these docs for more info: https://aider_nova.chat/docs/llms/ollama.html
+See these docs for more info: https://aider.chat/docs/llms/ollama.html

 #### /code Add a function to calculate the factorial of a number